tmyl123/vueTemplateToPug/README.md

 ### Story behind..
 >While there already has bunch of html to pug converter out there, I made this just for the convenience \
 >when I need to convert from vue directly.
 And the most important part is this tool will **preserve the capital \
->case**, which lots of frontend libraries use it nowadays, as well as attribute names.
+>case**, which lots of frontend libraries use it nowadays, as well as attribute names. \
+>
+>If you feel like using other online converter using copy pasting, I found this is a [good one](https://html2pug.now.sh)

 Any suggestions are welcome :bowtie: